Efficient functional estimation and the super-oracle phenomenon: Main results

+as $m,n \rightarrow \infty$. \end{thm} In Proposition~\ref{Prop:ImprovedBias} in Section~\ref{Sec:ImprovedBiasSec}, we will improve Theorem~\ref{Thm:Main} by showing that when $\beta \in (0,1]$, the same conclusion holds when we replace the term $d/(2\beta)$ in the definitions of $\tau_1, \tau_2$ in~\eqref{Eq:Zeta} with $d/(4\beta)$.
+This allows us to weaken the smoothness requirement on our densities for the estimators $\hat{T}_{m,n}$ to be efficient.
+In particular, we only need $\beta > d/4$ instead of $\beta > d/2$, when $d \in \{1,2,3\}$ and when $\beta^*$ may be taken to be arbitrarily large, which is the case in several examples of interest, as illustrated below.

-as $m,n \rightarrow \infty$. \end{thm} Theorem~\ref{Thm:Main} follows immediately from combining Proposition~\ref{Thm:SimpleBias} in Section~\ref{Sec:Bias} with Proposition~\ref{Prop:Variance} in Section~\ref{Sec:Variance}, which elucidate the asymptotic bias and variance of $\hat{T}_{m,n}$ respectively.
-We therefore defer a description of the main ideas of our proofs until after the statements of these results.
+Theorem~\ref{Thm:Main} follows immediately from combining Proposition~\ref{Thm:SimpleBias} in Section~\ref{Sec:Bias} with Proposition~\ref{Prop:Variance} in Section~\ref{Sec:Variance}, which elucidate the asymptotic bias and variance of $\hat{T}_{m,n}$ respectively.
+We therefore defer a description of the main ideas of our proofs until after the statements of these results, and first illustrate Theorem~\ref{Thm:Main} via several examples.